Kyle-Pu/DuolinGoFaster/README.md

 The Duolingo Word Bank Cheater is a FastAPI app with endpoints exposed through `localhost`.
 A Chrome extension frontend adds a button to Duolingo that sends question data to the app, which then uses GPT-3.5 to translate.
 The frontend then selects the right words for you!

+Note: currently only supports translation to English, although the prompt in `translation_api/main.py` can easily be modified to support any desired language.

 ## Installation

 Before proceeding, paste your OpenAI API key into a file named `openai_key.txt` in the project root directory.
 Note you may need to set up billing for API access.
 Costs incurred by using this application are your fault not mine!